 Crux of Cloud Kitchen/ Virtual Dining Concept

 Dark kitchen or shared kitchen or satellite kitchen or virtual restaurant or ghost kitchen, call it what you want, essentially, they all are synonyms of ‘Cloud kitchen.’
-Basically, cloud kitchen or virtual dining concept refers to an only delivery format of restaurant that accepts orders online or via telephone and doesn’t provide any dine-in facility.
+Basically, the cloud kitchen or virtual dining refers to the only delivery format of a restaurant that accepts orders online or via telephone and doesn’t provide any dine-in facility.
 Customers have the liberty to order via online menus, which reach their doorstep to food delivery workers.
 The thread binding all this process is nothing but the virtual dining concept.
 The dining concept helps you optimum utilization of existing underutilized kitchens by leveraging enhanced customer demand for food delivery.

 Trends in the food industry

-Ever since food got married with tech, it has brought skyscraping returns along with it.
+Ever since food got married to tech, it has brought skyscraping returns along with it.
 The global cloud kitchen size in the market was valued at around 43 billion dollars in FY 2019.
 And it was anticipated to grow at a CAGR of 12%, making it to a striking market size of 71 billion dollars by 2027.
 The food-tech industry has witnessed an overall gross merchandise value growth of about 140% in the previous year, with an astounding 176% increase in orders.
 The ever-increasing momentum in on-demand food delivery has been fueling the F&B industry.

 What makes Cloud kitchen/ Virtual Dining Concept attractive

 - Unlike conventional business formats like takeaway restaurants or dine-in restaurants prevalent in this industry, cloud kitchens require lesser investment.
 With a cloud kitchen software, you can economize your CAPEX and OPEX costs.